Lex Fridman: Early life and education

 Fridman was born in Chkalovsk, Tajik Soviet Socialist Republic, and grew up in Moscow.
 He is Jewish.
 His father, Alexander Fridman, is a plasma physicist and professor at Drexel University.
 His brother Gregory was also a professor at Drexel.

 When he was about 11, soon after the collapse of the Soviet Union, Fridman's family moved from Russia to the Chicago area.
 He attended Neuqua Valley High School in Naperville, Illinois.
 He then went on to obtain B.S. and M.S. degrees in computer science at Drexel University in 2010, and completed his Ph.D. in electrical and computer engineering at Drexel in 2014.
-His PhD dissertation, Learning of Identity from Behavioral Biometrics for Active Authentication, was completed under the advisement of engineering educators Moshe Kam and Steven Weber and sought to "investigate the problem of active authentication on desktop computers and mobile devices".
+His doctoral dissertation, Learning of Identity from Behavioral Biometrics for Active Authentication, was completed under the advisement of engineering educators Moshe Kam and Steven Weber and sought to "investigate the problem of active authentication on desktop computers and mobile devices".

 Career

+Google

+In 2014, he spent six months at Google continuing his dissertation work on the use of AI for identity authentication and participated in "deep learning efforts for large-scale behavior-based authentication".

 MIT

-In 2014, he spent six months at Google continuing his dissertation work on the use of AI for identity authentication and participated in "deep learning efforts for large-scale behavior-based authentication".
 In 2015, he moved to MIT's AgeLab as a research scientist where he worked on "psychology and big-data analytics to understand driver behavior."
 At AgeLab, Fridman led a set of computer engineers in developing learning algorithms for semi-autonomous vehicles in collaboration with Toyota.
 In 2017, a paper co-authored by Fridman was among the recipients of a "Best Paper" award at the Conference on Human Factors in Computing Systems, a high ranking conference in the field of human–computer interaction.

 The following year another paper he co-authored would be among those given an "honorable mention".
 Fridman also guest lectured at his alma mater, Drexel.

-In 2019, Fridman published a non-peer-reviewed study about Tesla Autopilot finding that drivers using semi-autonomous vehicles stayed focused, contrasting with established research on how humans interact with automated systems.
+In 2019, Fridman published a preprint about Tesla Autopilot finding that drivers using semi-autonomous vehicles stayed focused, contrasting with established research on how humans interact with automated systems.
 Following his Tesla Autopilot study, Fridman was flown to Tesla offices for an interview with Elon Musk.
 Fridman's study on Tesla Autopilot was criticized for its methodology and small sample size by Missy Cummings, a professor at Duke University and advisor for the National Highway Traffic Safety Administration, who described it as "deeply flawed".
-AI researcher Anima Anandkumar suggested Fridman should submit his study for peer review before seeking press coverage.
+AI researcher Anima Anandkumar suggested Fridman should have submitted the study for peer review before seeking press coverage.
 Following the interview with Musk, viewings of his podcast episodes increased significantly.
 The study was later removed from MIT's website.

 Following the publication of the study, he left AgeLab and took up an unpaid role in MIT's Department of Aeronautics and Astronautics.
 As of 2022, he is a research scientist at the MIT Laboratory for Information and Decision Systems (LIDS).
 He remains in that position, and also conducts research for the Center for Complex Engineering Systems, a collaboration between MIT and King Abdulaziz City for Science and Technology (KACST).